nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If it doesn't work, open a command terminal, enter `cd` with the path to the folder you put the jar file in, and type: `java -jar sprINT.jar` to run the application.<br>

-A GUI similar to the below should appear in a few seconds.
+An interface similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data already.<br>
 ![Ui](images/Ui.png)

 <div markdown="span" class="alert alert-primary">:bulb: